BhavyeMathur/boltzmann-machines-and-hopfield-networks/README.md

 and setting the weights along the diagonal to 0.

-To run inference, we initialize a state vector $ s\inℝ^p$ with random integer entries between -2 and 2 and iteratively update random entries of $ s$ according to the following rule,
+To run inference, we initialize a state vector $s\inℝ^p$ with random integer entries between -2 and 2 and iteratively update random entries of $s$ according to the following rule,

 $$s_i= \begin{cases}
 1, &          s^\top W_i \ge0,\\